Clay Acorn Ornaments

 Thread a length of fishing line through the two holes and tie in a secure knot on the inside of the acorn cap.
 Dab some hot glue on the inside of the cap and the knot to hold it in place.
 Add a bit more hot glue and secure the nut to the acorn cap.

-Now you can paint your clay acorn any colour you want!
+Now you can paint your clay acorn any color you want!

 Now your clay acorns are all ready to use to decorate the house for the holidays or give as handmade holiday gifts.